BACK

 When to Contact a Medical Professional

 People with this condition need to be checked regularly by an eye doctor with experience in nerve-related conditions.
-Tell your doctor right away about any change in vision.
+Tell your eye doctor right away about any change in vision.

 Prevention